 Drainage

 Repair category 1

+Notes No significant defects evident.

-Notes It is assumed that the septic tank is registered with SEPA and that regular maintenance has been carried out.
+The owner has not been able to provide any information about the septic tank maintenance and it is assumed that the tank is registered with SEPA.
 Regular inspection and maintenance should be anticipated.